cloudlinux/kuberdock-platform/README.md

 # Deploy production cluster
-See "Master installation guide" and "Install KuberDock at Amazon Web Services" in [docs folder](docs/kd_doc.md)
+Please, follow "Master installation guide" and "Install KuberDock at Amazon Web Services" in [docs folder](docs/kd_doc.md) and use [deploy.sh](deploy.sh) from appropriate Github branch

 # How the project is run